lucasgweb/SumatraPDFPrinter/README.md

 ## 📜 License

-This library is licensed under the MIT License.
+This library is licensed under the Eclipse Public License 2.0.
 Feel free to modify and use it in your projects.

 💡 Contributions are welcome!
 If you find a bug or have an improvement, feel free to submit a pull request or open an issue.